How to Spend Three Days in Madrid | The Perfect Itinerary

 What is the number one attraction in Madrid?

 Important Tip.
-These two, especially Museo del Prado, sell out really quickly and well in advance.
-Book your tickets today, or ASAP, to save your spot before its too late!👇
+These two, especially Museo del Prado, sell out quickly.
+Book your tickets today, or ASAP, to save your spot before its too late!๐

 Besides the famous squares, the number one free attraction in Madrid is Parque del Retiro.
 This immense park acts a city-oasis, where locals and tourists alike go to slow down and enjoy simple, quiet moments.